MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-copilot-search.md

 - MOE150
 description: "Get an overview of Microsoft 365 Copilot Search and how Copilot Search works with Microsoft 365 Copilot connectors."
 ---
-# Overview of Microsoft 365 Copilot Search
+# Copilot connectors and Copilot Search

 Microsoft 365 Copilot Search is a powerful, AI-powered enterprise search experience that helps users quickly find relevant information across Microsoft 365 and beyond.
 Copilot Search acts as a universal search layer that integrates seamlessly into the Microsoft 365 Copilot app across desktop, web, and mobile platforms.

-## Key features of Copilot Search

 Copilot Search delivers the following key features to Microsoft 365 users: